 Walt Disney’s Q2 2025 financial report provided clear evidence that the company was successfully regaining momentum.
 Earnings per share rose 20% year-on-year, exceeding analyst expectations, while revenue advanced 7%.
 Following the release, the share price climbed 11%.
 Yet the most significant takeaway was not only the improvement in financial metrics, but also the firm confirmation that Disney’s relaunch strategy was beginning to deliver results.

 One of the most notable announcements was the planned construction of a new theme park in Abu Dhabi.
-Importantly, Disney is not investing in the project itself – Miral is covering all costs, while Disney provides the creative input and will collect royalties.
+Importantly, Disney is not investing in the project itself – Miral covers all costs, while Disney provides the creative input and will collect royalties.
 This asset-light strategy, with minimal capital expenditure, enables Disney to expand its international footprint without adding to its debt burden.

 Despite the negative outlook expressed in the Q1 2025 report, Disney’s streaming platforms – particularly Disney+ and Hulu – added 2.5 million subscribers, bringing the total to 180.7 million.
 This growth contributed significantly to an increase in operating income.
 The success of theatrical releases such as Moana 2 and Marvel’s Thunderbolts not only boosted box office revenues but also increased streaming engagement and theme park attendance.